 In the 1990s, the FR became involved with the Welsh Highland Railway (WHR) again with a plan to start at Caernarfon, rebuilding back to Porthmadog and connecting with the Ffestiniog to create a 40 mile railway – a new “Great Railway Journey”.

 In 2003 the line was reopened as far as Rhyd Ddu and tracklaying was completed through to Porthmadog in early 2008, with the volunteer track gangs building a new railway the same length as the Ffestiniog in just three years.
 During the space of just one week, the tracklayers built a mile of railway!

 Public services started to Beddgelert, then Hafod y Llyn in 2009 and Pont Croesor in 2010.
-The final link to the FR will open in April 2011, finally enabling through services to operate between Blaenau Ffestiniog and Caernarfon.
+The final link to the FR opened in April 2011, finally enabling through services to operate between Blaenau Ffestiniog and Caernarfon.

 But even with the tracklaying phase complete, the railway is far from finished.
 There are station buildings to be completed, new carriages to be built and major reconstruction of Porthmadog Harbour and Caernarfon Stations is now complete.

 All this will take time, effort and money, as will the never-ending task of maintaining a 40 mile railway and 80 miles of fencing.